Friends of Ottawa National Wildlife Refuge

 • Purchasing and restoring additional relevant properties to native habitat.
 Our goal is to have a $500,000 revolving fund in place to allow us to purchase properties as they are available, then sell to the U.S. Fish and Wildlife Service at a later date once their paperwork is in order.
 Money entering the Joan and Richard Kimple Conservation Fund will help to support land purchases and leverage restoration work in perpetuity.

 • Funding the restoration and enhancement of the Marinewood Unit.
 This unit is a retired golf course in central Ottawa County, Ohio that will be open for public use.
-Potential plans include an ADA hiking trail, kayak launch, playground, RV pads for volunteer site hosts, restroom and picnic facilities.

 • Planning an urban outreach initiative with local and national partners.